What is H1N1 influenza?

 - Rest and sleep: Rest and sleep may help you get better faster.

-- Drink plenty of liquids: Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink plenty of liquids: Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 This can help prevent dehydration.

 What are the risks of H1N1 influenza?